cliburn/Computational-statistics-with-Python/syllabus.md

 Learning objectives
 ----------------------------------------

 The course will focus on the development of various algorithms for *optimization* and *simulation*, the workhorses of much of computational statistics.
+The emphasis is on *comptutation* for statistics  - how to prototype, optimize and develop high performance computing (HPC) algorithms in Python and C/C++.
 A variety of algorithms and data sets of gradually increasing complexity (1 dimension $\rightarrow$ many dimensions, fixed $\rightarrow$ adaptive, serial $\rightarrow$ parallel $\rightarrow$ massively parallel, small data $\rightarrow$ big data) will allow students to develop and practise the following skills:

 * Practices for reproducible analysis
 * Fundamentals of data management and munging